mpdcampbell/blog/blog/content/posts/excalidrawNetworkDiagrams.md

 +++
-title = "Make network diagrams less boring with Excalidraw" date = "2023-11-17" keywords = ["excalidraw", "network diagram", "self-host"] description = "tl;dr: Network diagrams are often monotonous webs, [Excalidraw](https://github.com/excalidraw/excalidraw) uses a sketchy hand-drawn style to make your information dump more visually engaging.
+title = "Better network diagrams with Excalidraw" date = "2023-11-17" keywords = ["excalidraw", "network diagram", "self-host"] description = "tl;dr: Network diagrams are often monotonous webs, [Excalidraw](https://github.com/excalidraw/excalidraw) uses a sketchy hand-drawn style to make your information dump more visually engaging.
 This post shows example diagrams and how to host your own Excalidraw instance."